saqibsafdar11/DfE_P8_Project/README.md

   | None                   | 6.0    | 3.0      | 8.0      | 5.0  | 1.0 | 10.0 | 9.0   |
   | Only Disadvantaged     | 4.5    | 3.0      | 7.0      | 4.0  | 1.0 | 9.0  | 8.0   |
   | Only Non-Disadvantaged | 3.0    | 2.0      | 4.3      | 2.3  | 1.0 | 8.0  | 7.0   |

+  Outlier schools only in progres 8 for only non-disadvantaged students, stand out as having a significanlty lower median of deprivation index, suggesting non-disadvantaged students tend to come from more deprived areas in such schools.
+This could be due to more focused support given they would stand out and be top of their school.

   ![IMD Decile by Outlier Category](images/Obj2_Deprivation_by_Outlier_Category.png)